 Caren has special talents in assisting people in bringing their feelings to the forefront in each moment, and helping people center in their basic goodness while they look at very difficult social conditioning.
 Participants have expressed appreciation for her commitment, honesty, humor, storytelling, and for walking alongside them as they navigate the difficult terrain of seeing things as they are, loving themselves despite negative social conditioning, and expanding into a greater connection with their authentic self.
 Caren loves cats, stuffed animals, singing, dancing, parties that include art projects, long talks with friends, pot-lucks, hikes, and laughing.

-Mollie Crittenden has worked for the past eighteen years as a K-12 educator.
-After majoring in Ethnic Studies, getting her teaching credential and Masters Degree in Education, she has been a bilingual elementary school teacher, high school English teacher, and now is in her eleventh year directing a Community Engagement Program in a high school in San Francisco.
-She infuses her own learning about whiteness, compassion, and social justice into the teaching she does about social issues and cultural competency, and in her role as the mother of two biracial, young boys.
-Mollie practices meditation and connects to nature regularly.
-She is a Phase 1 teacher for white groups.
+Mollie Crittendenhas worked for more than twenty years as a K-12 educator.
+After majoring in Ethnic Studies, earning two teaching credentials and Masters Degree in Education, she has been a bilingual elementary school teacher, high school English teacher, and now is in her fifteenth year of directing a Community Engagement Program in a high school in San Francisco.
+She infuses her understanding of systemic racism and different aspects of oppression in the teaching she does about social justice and cultural competency concepts.
+She has presented at the White Privilege Conference and leads an ongoing "Understanding Whiteness" teacher group at the school where she works.
+She is a certified integral life coach, and works individually with people in their process of transformational unfolding.
+Mollie is the mother of two biracial, African-American boys, practices meditation, connects with nature regularly, and volunteers with non-profit organizations in the Bay Area.
+She is committed to embodying love, compassion, and connection in all the work she does.
+She is a Phase 1 lead teacher.

 Linda Gardner has worked in the fields of affordable housing, community development, and ending homelessness for over 25 years.
 She currently serves as Housing and Community Development Director for Alameda County.
 She approaches her work through collaboration, community consensus building and a deep commitment to ending poverty, oppression and racism.
 Linda also brings an awareness of discrimination against people with disabilities and a commitment to inclusion and elimination of barriers, developed primarily through raising her (now adult) daughter who has a significant physical disability.
 Linda is a Phase 1 teaching assistant and Phase 3 co-facilitator for white groups.